 In a continued effort to ensure safe drinking water in schools in Massachusetts, on April 26, 2016, Governor Charlie Baker and State Treasurer Deb Goldberg announced that $2 million from the Massachusetts Clean Water Trust (MCWT) would fund cooperative efforts to help Massachusetts public schools test for lead and copper in drinking water.
-Under the “Assistance Program for Lead in School Drinking Water”, MassDEP provides technical assistance to ensure that public school districts can sample the taps and water fountains in their schools and identify any results that show lead and copper contamination over the action level.
+Under the “Assistance Program for Lead in School Drinking Water”, MassDEP provides technical assistance to ensure that public school districts and publicly-owned early education and care (EEC) programs can sample the taps and water fountains in their schools and identify any results that show copper over the Action Level or lead above the MassDEP recommended laboratory detection limit of 1 ppb.

 Parties interested in other historical lead and copper data should contact the school district or school directly.
 To contact your school department directly to learn about your school's program to address lead and copper in drinking water, find your school contact information via the Massachusetts Department of Elementary and Secondary Education (DESE) website at http://profiles.doe.mass.edu.